Read in:

 Two things surprised me here, both worth stating plainly.

 First, input dominates the bill, not output.
 In this workload input tokens are around 80% of the cost, even though output is priced five to eight times higher per token.
 The reason is structural: every section or note the model reads comes back as input on the next turn, so a big read is a big input charge, while the model's own answers are short.
-What moves money is the number of round-trips and how much each read dumps into context, which is exactly what the note controls.
+What moves money is the number of round-trips and how much each read dumps into context, which is exactly what the instructions control.

-How the note reaches the model
+How the instructions reach the model

 I designed that mechanism a while ago and, embarrassingly, had never checked that a real client actually picks the field up.
 So I ran a canary.
-Using Claude Code on its flat subscription (unset ANTHROPIC_API_KEY before launching, or it bills the metered console path and stops on an out-of-credit error), I registered the base as an HTTP MCP server and asked it, without pasting anything: "what connection instructions did the trip2g-docs server give you at startup?"
-It quoted the note back verbatim, under a heading it labelled "MCP Server Instructions": the identity line, the four-step retrieval loop, and the worked federation example, word for word from docs/_mcp_initialize.md.
+I ran a clean Claude Code with my plugins disabled (on the flat subscription; unset ANTHROPIC_API_KEY before launching, or it bills the metered console path and stops on an out-of-credit error).
+The plugins-off part is the whole point: with my plugins loaded, one of them could have injected the instructions into context, but with none loaded nothing else can put them in front of the model except the MCP client itself.
+I registered the base as an HTTP MCP server and asked it, without pasting anything: "what connection instructions did the trip2g-docs server give you at startup?"
+It quoted the instructions back verbatim, under a heading it labelled "MCP Server Instructions": the identity line, the four-step retrieval loop, and the worked federation example, word for word from docs/_mcp_initialize.md.
 Since I never put that text in the prompt, the only way it reached the model was the client auto-surfacing initialize.instructions.
 The mechanism works.
 (One race worth noting: on a cold headless start the server can still be connecting when the first turn runs, and then the model correctly reports no instructions yet.
 Force the connection with one tool call first, or let it warm up.)

 And it drives the loop end to end, not just recites it.
 On "how do I set up federation with a private peer using an HMAC secret", the tool trace was search("federation private peer HMAC secret setup") followed by note_html(pid=658, toc_path=["Adding a private peer (two-step exchange)"]).
 That is the taught loop exactly: search for a pointer, then read one section by its toc_path, no whole-note dump.
 It answered correctly and cited the note.

-How the note earns it
+How the instructions earn it

 1. search(query) returns pointers, not documents.
 Each hit carries a toc_path: a breadcrumb to the exact section that matched.